zouppen/radiohami/README.md

 # Radio Hami broadcast tools

-Broadcast tools repo for Radio Hami 2024 project, Nurmes 2024.
+Broadcast tools repo for Radio Hami 2024 project, Joensuu 2024.

 The whole team is Finnish-speaking so...